AndrewAPrice/Perception/fs/README.md

 This is the root directory of the Perception file system.
 In here are:
 - Applications - Contains installed applications.
-- Documents - Users files.
-- Libraries - Libraries.
-- System - System files.
+- boot - Files for booting - GRUB and the kernel.
+- Shared - Shared files such as fonts and libraries.